All Episodes

 Well, I heard this a number of years, but one night I got had it.

-She said, Don't be a smart aleck.
+She said, don't be a smart aleck.

-Well, it wouldn't be a smart aleck.
+Well, I wasn't being a smart aleck.

 I was using precise logic.

-My whether I ate everything or nothing wouldn't matter a whit to whether the Chinese were starving or not.
+Whether I ate everything or nothing wouldn't matter a whit to whether the Chinese were starving or not.

 Because as we all know, corporations don't pay taxes.